Deci-AI/super-gradients/documentation/assets/Example_Classification.md

 To achieve a greater improvement with pre-trained weights, sometimes careful tuning of the training hyperparameters is required.

-## 6. Predictions with the trained model
+## 6. Results with the trained model

 Now that we have a trained model with reasonable performance, we can use it to make predictions on new data.
 First, let's import some packages: